rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 * The deployment is done by `git`, the package will be installed.

 !!!
 Note
-    The target of our vhost will therefore be : `/var/www/site/current/html`.
+    The target of our vhost will therefore be: `/var/www/site/current/html`.

 Our playbook to configure the server: `playbook-config-server.yml`